 When lifting the vehicle, open the lift arms as wide as possible and ensure that the front and rear of the vehicle are well balanced.

-When setting the lift arm, do not allow the arm to contact the brake tubes and fuel lines.
+When setting the lift arm, do not allow the arm to contact $$^{\rm MA}$$ the brake tubes, fuel lines and sill spoiler.

 Tow Truck Towing